andrewtian/coinkite-bitcoin-atm/README.md

 ### Buy Coins Example
 ![image](snaps/done.png)

-### Idle Screen (rate table)
+### Idle Screen
 ![image](snaps/idle.png)

 ## Limitations

-This code has some limitations, because it is only a demo:
+This code has some limitations because it is a demo:

 - Does not consider the balance of the source accounts.
 It should not start transactions if it doesn't have enough coins on-hand (at